Color motion picture film: Functionality

 The three color records are stacked as shown at right, with a UV filter on top to keep the non-visible ultraviolet radiation from exposing the silver-halide crystals, which are naturally sensitive to UV light.
 Next are the fast and slow blue-sensitive layers, which, when developed, form the latent image.
 When the exposed silver-halide crystal is developed, it is coupled with a dye grain of its complementary color.
 This forms a dye "cloud" (like a drop of water on a paper towel) and is limited in its growth by development-inhibitor-releasing (DIR) couplers, which also serve to refine the sharpness of the processed image by limiting the size of the dye clouds.
 The dye clouds formed in the blue layer are actually yellow (the opposite or complementary color to blue).
 There are two layers to each color; a "fast" and a "slow."
 The fast layer features larger grains that are more sensitive to light than the slow layer, which has finer grain and is less sensitive to light.
 Silver-halide crystals are naturally sensitive to blue light, so the blue layers are on the top of the film and they are followed immediately by a yellow filter, which stops any more blue light from passing through to the green and red layers and biasing those crystals with extra blue exposure.
-Next are the red-sensitive record (which forms cyan dyes when developed); and, at the bottom, the green-sensitive record, which forms magenta dyes when developed.
+Next are the green-sensitive record (which forms magenta dyes when developed); and, at the bottom, the red-sensitive record, which forms cyan dyes when developed.
 Each color is separated by a gelatin layer that prevents silver development in one record from causing unwanted dye formation in another.
 On the back of the film base is an anti-halation layer that absorbs light which would otherwise be weakly reflected back through the film by that surface and create halos of light around bright features in the image.
 In color film, this backing is "rem-jet", a black-pigmented, non-gelatin layer which is removed in the developing process.